COVID-19-associated fungal spectrum: The intraoral purview

 The clinical presentation with its classical features, exfoliative cytology, potassium peroxide staining, oral swab specimen for culture analysis, and oral mucosal biopsy of candidiasis is used for diagnosis of candidiasis.
 Definitive diagnosis is obtaining with the help of special staining procedure such as periodic acid-Schiff.[19,25]

 The empirical approach for candidiasis treatment is with nystatin oral suspension which is discontinued after 48 h of disappearance of perioral symptoms.
-At times, endocrine-associated candidiasis may not respond to nystatin treatment for which alternative antifungal regime should be suggested.
+At times, endocrine-associated candidiasis may not responds to nystatin treatment for which alternative antifungal regime should be suggested.
 Oropharyngeal candidiasis is approached with clotrimazole tablets or fluconazole.
-Systemic candidiasis respond well with flucytosine and flucytosine oral rinse for is recommended for the oral lesions of systemic candidiasis.
+Systemic candidiasis respond well with flucytosine and flucytosine oral rinse is recommended for the oral lesions of systemic candidiasis.

 OTHER FUNGAL INFECTIONS ASSOCIATED WITH COVID-19

 Although not diagnosed in India yet, there are other fungal organisms reportedly associated with COVID-19.
 Coccidioidomycosis and COVID-19 coinfection have been reported in Southwest United States, both diseases having common symptoms that include fever, dry cough, dyspnea, myalgia, and headache.
 Infection with COVID-19 might reactivate Coccidioides fungus which remains in the lung in a latent state.
 This has been seen in certain conditions such as pregnancy or immunocompromised states.